Trading 101: How To Sell Crypto

 Step two: create a sell order

-Once your account is created, you can now proceed to creating a sell order for your crypto holdings.
+Once your account is created, you can proceed to create a sell order for your crypto holdings.
 This includes both selling crypto for fiat currency like USD or AUD, or selling for crypto.

 Selling crypto for fiat currency